 Don’t be overwhelmed!
 You did not become diabetic overnight and you will not improve this condition fully overnight.
 It takes time, effort and lots of support.
 You can do this and everyone in the healthcare field is here to help.
 WE WANT TO HELP.

-I can talk until I’m blue in the face about weight loss, healthy eating and exercise.
-But until you realize why I preach at you is because I care, diabetes will continue to claim lives.
+But until you realize why we preach at you is because we care, diabetes will continue to claim lives.